LukaszNiewinski/Castle_Game_min_max/README.md

 * For each player provide a parameter that definces a depth of the search tree.
  Higher value results in a better artificial inteligence of computer players.
- Games enables to watch a match between two computer players with different search depth.
+ Game enables to watch a match between two computer players with different search depth.
- Computer with higher depth search value wins.
+ Computer with higher depth search value wins. <br>
  It is recommended for parameters to be within range 1-4.

  * example: